GuillermoPerez32/GuillermoPerez32/cucoders_data/resume.md

 ### Backend Developer

-Animal welfare in Cuba (BAC)*, Havana, Cuba – (Jan 2020 - Aug 2022)*
+**Animal welfare in Cuba (BAC)**, Havana, Cuba – (Jan 2020 - Aug 2022)

-- Developed and executed functional testing plans for Bolloré Ipaki, a shipping container terminal and logistics administration web app.
-- Evaluated new client requirements, defined use cases and maintained a local testing environment.
+- Developed RESTful APIs using Django and implemented database models for efficient data management.
+- Collaborated with a team of developers to design and implement backend functionalities for a web application.
+- Conducted code reviews and implemented optimizations to improve the performance and scalability of the system.

 ---

-# 📕 Education
+# Education

 ### **Bachelor's Degree in Computer Science**